Pvt. James Carey Henson Jr.

 Upon arrival in the camp, the POWs were greeted by the camp commandant and were told that they were not Prisoners of War but captives and would be treated as captives.
 The camp itself was an unfinished Filipino Army Training Base and put into use as a POW camp by the Japanese.
 There was only one water faucet for the entire camp and men literally died for a drink of water.
 Disease ran wild among the POWs with as many as 50 POWs dying each day.
 The burial detail worked endlessly to bury the dead.

-800 POWs gathered at 2:00 A.M. on October 6th, and were given rice coffee, lugow rice, and a big rice ball.
+A list with the names of 800 POWs to be transferred was posted at the camp.
+They gathered at 2:00 A.M. on October 6, and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

 From the train station, the men were marched to pier 7 in the Port Area of Manila.
 Some of the Filipinos flashed the "V" for victory sign as they made their war to the pier.
 The detachment arrived at 5:00 P.M and were tired and hungry.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.

-Almost 1800 POWs were boarded onto the Tottori Maru on October 7th, but the ship did not sail until 10:00 A.M. the next day and passed Corregidor at noon.
+The ship did not sail until the next day at 10:00 A.M. and passed the ruins of Corregidor at noon.
 In addition, there were sick Japanese and soldiers on the ship.
 That night some POWs slept in the holds, but a large number slept on the deck.
-Each day, the POWs were given bread for meals which most ate in one meal, but the men rationed their water.
-The ship was at sea, when torpedoes fired at by an American submarine but the torpedoes missed the ship.
+The first day, the POWs were given three small loaves of bread for meals - which equaled one American loaf of bread - the loaves were suppose to last two days, but most men ate them in one meal.
+The men did ration their water.
+The ship was at sea, when two torpedoes fired at by an American submarine missed the ship.
 The ship fired a couple of shots where it thought the sub was, but these also missed.
 A while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

-The Tottori Maru arrived at Fusan on November 7th, but the 1300 POWs leaving the ship did not disembark until the next day.
+The Tottori Maru arrived at Fusan on November 7, but the 1300 POWs leaving the ship did not disembark until November 8 and were issued new clothes and a fur lined overcoat.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
-Those who died were cremated and had their ashed placed in small white boxes which were sent to Mukden.
+Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.

-The POWs were given new clothes and a fur-lined overcoat before boarding a train for a two day trip to Mukden, arriving there on November 11th.
+The POWs were given new clothes and a fur-lined overcoat before boarding a train for a three day trip to Mukden, Manchuria, arriving there on November 11.
 After arriving at Mukden, James was hospitalized at the POW compound.
 According to the final report on the 192nd Tank Battalion, written by 1st Lt.
 Jacques Merrifeld, Pvt.
 James C. Henson Jr. died on Tuesday, December 22, 1942, from beriberi and dysentery.
 Other military records give his date of death as December 20, 1942.

 Due to the extreme cold, during the winter, the bodies of the dead were stored in storage house in the camp until spring came and they could be buried.
 James was buried in Plot A, Group 5 in the camp cemetery.
 His parents did not learn of his death until September 12, 1945, after the camp was liberated.